Paris Saint-Germain confirm sacking of boss Tuchel | Goal.com

 "Thomas has put a lot of energy and passion into his work, and of course we will remember the good times we shared together.
 I wish him the best for his future."

-In total, he won six domestic trophies in two seasons since succeeding Unai Emery as PSG boss in the summer of 2018.
+In total, he won six domestic trophies in two seasons since succeeding Unai Emery as PSG head coach in the summer of 2018.

 However, he has paid the price for an inconsistent start to the season which sees the club trail Lyon and Lille by a point in the Ligue 1 table going into the Christmas break.